 It is not perfect, but it will do.
-Perfect usually ends up uncompleted anyway.
-The goal of this text is to remind us where we are going with our project even if we have been away from it for a couple of days or so.
+Perfect usually ends up uncompleted, anyway.
+The goal of this text is to remind us where we are going with our project, even if we have been away from it for a couple of days.
 It is our compass for the project.
-The list is our map, telling us what lies directly ahead and since we just dived in, we can continue with the scene we already started.
+The list is our map, telling us what lies directly ahead, and since we just dived in, we can continue with the scene we already started.
 It got us out of the harbor.

 With these three ingredients you are passed planning, you are out on open sea, headed for a direction with a map in your hand.